- Should I have breast reconstruction?

 - The plan for follow-up

-Health insurance policies often cover most or all of the cost of reconstruction after a mastectomy.
-Check your policy to make sure you are covered, and find out what your co-payment might be (that is, what portion of the bill you’ll be expected to pay out of pocket).
+Health insurance policies often cover most or all of the cost of reconstruction after a mastectomy, but this might not always be the case if you have reconstruction after breast-conserving surgery or lumpectomy.
+Check your policy to make sure you are covered, and find out what portion of the bill you’ll be expected to pay.
 Also, see if there are any limits on what types of reconstruction are covered.

 Make sure your insurance company will not deny breast reconstruction costs.
 Your surgeon may be able to help you with this if your insurance plan wants to deny coverage, so be sure to ask.
-It may take some time and effort, because health plans have denied coverage for certain reconstruction procedures despite federal laws that require coverage in most cases.
+It may take some time and effort, because, in the past, health plans have denied coverage for certain reconstruction procedures despite federal laws that require coverage in most cases.
 They often reverse such decisions on appeal.
-For more information on this and other insurance issues, see our documents called Women’s Health and Cancer Rights Act, and Health Insurance and Financial Assistance for the Patient With Cancer.

 Getting ready for surgery